BentoBoxWorld/AOneBlock/README.md

 Q: Is it possible to reach the Nether or End in this map?

-A: No. Those worlds are not included yet, just the phases.
+A: Yes, the vanilla Nether exists by default but there is no End world.

 Q: What is the end goal?